COLUMN-In VW class actions, three trial judges are raring to go: Frankel

 But meanwhile, federal judges in two other jurisdictions have selected different plaintiffs' firms to act, at least for now, as lead counsel against Volkswagen.

-In October, Chief U.S. District Judge Gerald Rosen of Detroit appointed Keller Rohrbeck, Lieff Cabraser Heimann & Bernstein and the Miller Law Firm for Michigan cases.
+In October, Chief U.S. District Judge Gerald Rosen of Detroit appointed Keller Rohrback, Lieff Cabraser Heimann & Bernstein and the Miller Law Firm for Michigan cases.

 U.S. District Judge Jose Linares of Newark, New Jersey, picked Seeger Weiss and Carella Byrne Cecchi Olstein Brody & Agnello for all of the Volkswagen class actions filed in his district.

-Note: (This article has been corrected.
-An earlier version misspelled the name of the law firm Keller Rohrback.)